Mentel1/independent_vector_analysis/README.md

 ## Contact

-In case of questions, suggestions, problems etc. please send an email to isabell.lehmann@sst.upb.de, or open an issue here on Github.
+In case of questions, suggestions, problems etc. please send an email to clement.cosserat@inria.fr, or open an issue here on Github.

 ## Citing